AN/ALQ-99

-The AN/ALQ-99 is an airborne electronic warfare system, found on EA-6B and EA-18G Growler military aircraft.
+The AN/ALQ-99 is an airborne electronic warfare system, previously found on the EA-6B Prowler and now utilised by the EA-18G Growler military aircraft.
 The ALQ-99E version of the system was carried on the EF-111A Raven aircraft as an escort or standoff jammer.
+The aging ALQ-99 is to be replaced by the Next Generation Jammer systems.

+In accordance with the Joint Electronics Type Designation System (JETDS), the "AN/ALQ-99" designation represents the 99th design of an Army-Navy airborne electronic device for special countermeasures equipment.
+The JETDS system also now is used to name all Department of Defense electronic systems.

 Description

 The ALQ-99 is an airborne integrated jamming system designed and manufactured by EDO Corporation.
 Receiver equipment and antennas are mounted in a fin-tip pod while jamming transmitters and exciter equipment are located in under-wing pods.
 The system is capable of intercepting, automatically processing and jamming received radio frequency signals.
-The system receivers can also be used to detect, identify and direction find those signals, providing signals intelligence (SIGINT) either automatically or manually.
+The system receivers can also detect, identify and direction find those signals, providing signals intelligence (SIGINT) either automatically or manually.

-The AN/ALQ-99 was mounted on the U.S. Navy's and U.S. Marine Corps EA-6B Prowler aircraft and U.S. Navy's EA-18G Growler aircraft.
-It was mounted on U.S. Air Force's EF-111A Raven aircraft before these aircraft were retired from service by May 1998.
-The U.S. Navy's EA-6B Prowler were Retired from Active service following deployment in 2015.
+The AN/ALQ-99 was mounted on the US Navy and US Marine Corps EA-6B Prowler aircraft and the Navy's EA-18G Growler aircraft.
+It was mounted on US Air Force EF-111A Raven aircraft before these aircraft were retired from service by May 1998.
+EA-6B Prowlers were retired from active service following deployment in 2015.

 The AN/ALQ-99 has a maximum power output of 10.8 kW in its older versions and of 6.8 kW in its newer versions.
 It uses a ram air turbine to supply its own power.

+The AN/ALQ-99 is capable of jamming frequencies from 64 MHz to 20 GHz.
+Jamming frequency ranges are set forth in 10 bands: